HomeDing/homeding.github.io/elements/displaytext.md

 **fontsize** -- This is the fontsize to be used.
 Do not specify or use 0 to get the default/smallest fontsize.
 For the OLED drivers the font sizes 10, 16 and 24 are supported.

+Be aware that the positions and fontsize of the configurations must match to the capabilities existing display.

 ## Element Actions